-- (8) Disposal of real estate totaling NTD 300 million or more than 10% of the paid-in capital: None. - (9) Discount of service charges in transaction with related party totaling more than NTD 5 million: None. - (10) Receivables from related party totaling NTD 300 million or more than 10% of the paid-in capital: None. - (11) Information regarding sale of non-performing loan: None. - (12) Types of securitized products and related information applied and approved for process according to the Financial Assets Securitization Act or the Clauses of the Real Estate Securitization Act: None. - (13) Other important transactions sufficient to affect the decision-making of financial statements users: None. - 3.
-Setting up branches and investments in Mainland China

-No such event.

-- 4. Information on major shareholders: Please refer to Table 4. - 5.
+- (9) Discount of service charges in transaction with related party totaling more than NTD5 million: None. - (10) Receivables from related party totaling NTD300 million or more than 10% of the paid-in capital: None. - (11) Information regarding sale of non-performing loan: None. - (12) The types of securitized products and related information applied and approved for process according to the "Financial Assets Securitization Act" or the "Clauses of the Real Estate Securitization Act": None. - (13) Other important transactions sufficient to affect the decision-making of financial statements users: None. - 3.
+Setting up branches and investments in Mainland China No such event. - 4.
+Information on major shareholders: Please refer to Table 4. - 5.
 Disclosure of other supplementary information - (1) Loans and receivables and allowance for bad debt assessment form: Please refer to XIV.
-3 (13) for details. - (2) Quality of assets: Please refer to Table 5. - (3) Non-performing loans or overdue accounts receivable exempted from report: Please refer to Table 6. - (4) Concentration of credit risk: Please refer to Table 7 and Table 7-1. - (5) Interest rate sensitive assets and liabilities analysis table: Please refer to Table 8 and 8-1. - (6) Profitability: Please refer to Table 9. - (7) Maturity date structure analysis table: Please refer to Table 10 and Table 10-1 - (8) Capital adequacy: Not applicable.
+3 (13) for details. - (2) Quality of assets: Please refer to Table 5. - (3) Non-performing loans or overdue accounts receivable exempted from report: Please refer to Table 6. - (4) Concentration of credit risk: Please refer to Table 7 and Table 7-1. - (5) Interest rate sensitive assets and liabilities analysis table: Please refer to Table 8 and 8-1. - (6) Profitability: Please refer to Table 9. - (7) Maturity date structure analysis table: Please refer to Table 10 and Table 10-1. - (8) Capital adequacy: Please refer to Tables 11 and 11-1.